 By 2011, OAC had begun developing TST and needed to determine the middleware that would best support a service-oriented architecture (SOA) to facilitate the integration of TST with other back-office systems.
 The club evaluated both proprietary and open source middleware platforms from leading vendors.
 Soon three key factors led OAC to select WSO2 Carbon.

 First, OAC’s evaluation determined that the fully componentized architecture of the WSO2 Carbon platform would provide the flexibility to support the IT organization’s project requirements and deadlines.
 Additionally, the open source model provided a cost-effective approach for delivering the solution.

 Finally, and perhaps the most important though, was the proven performance of WSO2’s software within other organizations.
-WSO2 had demonstrated the ability to handle a high volume of booking transactions with eBay, which by 2011 was handling 1 billion transactions per day with the WSO2 Enterprise Service Bus (ESB).
+WSO2 had demonstrated the ability to handle a high volume of booking transactions with eBay, which by 2011 was handling 1 billion transactions per day with the WSO2 Enterprise Service Bus (now repackaged as WSO2 Enterprise Integrator).
 At the same time, the National AAA organization and other clubs in the federation had completed successful IT projects using WSO2’s software and services.